gaehlerm/SoftwareEngineering/README.md

 The developers are the ones who do the real work.
 They are the ones who write all the code.
 For such hard work it is important that they stick together.
 Only a tight pack of hungry software engineers can do the job.
 That's at least their point of view.
 Now let's get a little bit more serious.

 Software engineers have several tasks.
 The most obvious one is, of course, talking to each other.
-You have to go through the tickets, you have to discuss how the fundamental structure of the code should look like and you have to talk during pair programming or code review sessions.
+This is why any modern software company has a coffee machine with free coffee.
+You also have to discuss the tickets, you have to discuss how the fundamental structure of the code should look like and you have to talk during pair programming or code review sessions.
 Though the talking during code reviews is not absolutely necessary.
-Smaller MRs can be done by writing comments, but when in doubt, it’s better to talk to each other.
+Smaller MRs can be done with written comments, but when in doubt, it’s always better to talk to each other.
 Especially during times like Corona, the human touch got lost and things sometimes got hairy.

 You also have to talk during pair programming.
 Both participants discuss together how the code should look like.
 This creates important knowledge transfer, especially if both participants are experts in different areas of the code.
 Both programmers learn from each other and the code quality improves.
 Code review in the MR is no longer required.
 All together pair programming takes some more time than working alone but frequently this time is well worth it.
+Because remember: the most important resource in your company isn't code, but knowledge.
+And knowledge is gained by talking to each other.

 Another fairly big job is going through merge requests (MRs).
 Everyone has to do it, no one really likes it.
-But it has to be done.
+But it has to be.
 Nobody likes to wait a day until his code is approved and merged.
 Therefore reviewing MRs has to be done quickly.
 So get up, open the browser and select the first MR. And now... doing code review is a tricky business.
-You can somehow tell that the code is not good but it’s so elusive.
+You can somehow tell that the code is not good but it’s so... elusive.
 It’s your job to bring it to the point without being too picky.
 Furthermore, you see some code that had been there before and now it’s duplicated.
 It should be refactored.
 And a dozen of other things.
 Time to give the author of this MR a call.
-This can’t be solved by writing comments.
+This can’t be resolved by writing comments.

-Once all this work is done you may finally write code.
-Grab yourself a ticket and get started.
-Dig yourself through the code down to a place that seems appropriate.
-Neighboring classes have about the same abstraction level and all the required data is around.
-So, you start... by writing an acceptance test.
-You do TDD, don't you?
-Then refactor a little the area where your code will be called, write unit tests.
-Finally, you write the class and all the tests pass.
-One more small refactoring and you’re ready to create an MR.

 ## Communication

-// This needs some reworking or it can be removed as well.
+As mentioned above, teamwork is a key element in modern software engineering.
+Without good communication skills, team work is not possible.
+So it is important to learn how to talk to other people.
+To learn about the flaws of humans and how to deal with them.

-In a team, the most important language is not Java but English (or German in the projects I worked on).
+In a team, the most important language is not Java but English (or German in some of the projects I worked on).
 Use this language to communicate with other team members.
 And if you think communicating with a computer is hard, think twice.
 For a computer you can just google what to do and most of the time it works.
 But with other humans it may take significantly more efforts for a good communication.
 -	Make sure you know what you are talking about and know how to talk to the specific audience.
 -	Keep communicating.
 Ask questions.
 Let the other person talk.
 Once you don’t get replies anymore you have an issue.
 -	Make sure the other person really understood what you were talking about.

 There are probably hundreds of other rules, but these few here are the ones I know.
 Even though I’m not that good at applying them.
 As a developer you don’t have to know all these things.
 But if you want to manage people you have to get a feel for how to talk to others.
 Get some books or seminars about it, this is not the place to go into details.

-## Working with humans

-// merge this with Communication?

 Humans are all inherently flawed.
 They are insecure and try to hide themselves.
 They don't like to be criticized.
 They are scared because they are not a genius.
 But they don't have to be.
 Hardly anyone is a genius and most work is done by good, but not outstanding programmers.
 This fear, however, makes things worse.
 Because it is important to talk to other developers.
 Your team is much more productive if the team members talk to each other.
 If they are able to criticize each other in a constructive way.

+It is ok to fail.
+Fail early, fail fast, fail often.
+Get feedback as early as possible and improve.
+This is the only way to make progress.
+Vice versa, you always have something to teach.
+Discuss with your colleagues and you can learn from each other.
+Don't be affraid, no body is perfect.

+Don't come up with claims like "this is bad".
+Critisism is has to be constructive or else it is useless.
+Even worse, it can be regarded as a flat out assault.
+You have to be able to explain why something is bad such that the original author has a chance to improve.

 In order to excel, humans need psychological safety.
 This requires 3 things: humility, respect and trust.
 Effective team work is not possible without these things.
 Discussions only work if all parties involved are treated equally.

 ## Working with customers